alikayaa/bug_fix_evaluator/README.md

 1. **Build and install the extension**:
    - See the [Installing the VS Code Extension](#installing-the-vs-code-extension) section above
    - Or, if already built:
-     - Navigate to the `vscode-extension` folder in the repository
+     - Navigate to the `extension` folder in the repository
      - Right-click on the `bug-fix-evaluator-0.1.0.vsix` file
      - Select "Install Extension VSIX" from the context menu